-Yesterday marked the fifth week in the life of little Jose.
+Yesterday marked the fifth week in the life of my son.
 Holy shiitake I’m tired.
 For all of my friends and family who warned me that having a baby would be “the end of your life as you know it” I apologize.
 I shouldn’t have ignored you.
 You were dead on.
 My only question is, “Why the frak didn’t you tell me how it was all going to go down?”
 Is this some kind of hazing ritual?
 Like because no one told you and you had to do it that you shouldn’t tell anyone else so they can suffer?
 Is that what it is?
 Man, I hate you for not coming clean.
 Well, I’m not joining your little secret society.
 I’m letting the world know what they should expect.

 That’s right newbies.
 Beyond the happy moments: the smiles, toots, giggles, and outright cuteness, there are moments that will keep you up at night and test your sanity.
 Keep reading…

 Crying.
 I’ve mentioned crying in another post, and I’m bringing it up again for obvious reasons.
-Crying continues to be the only means of communication between Jose and my wife and I. When he cries we turn into Holmes and Watson as we attempt to solve the Mystery of the Needy Baby.
+Crying continues to be the only means of communication between my son and my wife and I. When he cries we turn into Holmes and Watson as we attempt to solve the Mystery of the Needy Baby.

 WIFE: No, just fed him.